basecamp/kamal-site/docs/upgrading/overview.md

 There are some significant differences between Kamal 1 and Kamal 2.

-- The Traefik proxy has been [replaced by kamal-proxy](../proxy-changes)
+- The Traefik proxy has been [replaced by kamal-proxy](../proxy-changes).
-- Kamal will run all containers in a [custom docker network](../network-changes)
+- Kamal will run all containers in a [custom Docker network](../network-changes).
-- There are some backward incompatible [configuration changes](../configuration-changes)
+- There are some backward-incompatible [configuration changes](../configuration-changes).
-- How we pass secrets to containers [has changed](../secrets-changes)
+- How we pass secrets to containers [has changed](../secrets-changes).

-If you want to continue using Traefik you can run it as an accessory, see [here](../continuing-to-use-traefik) for more details.
+If you want to continue using Traefik, you can run it as an accessory; see [here](../continuing-to-use-traefik) for more details.

 ## [Upgrade steps](#upgrade-steps)